planetfederal/qgis-suite-plugin/doc/gui.rst

 - Dragging a GeoServer or QGIS style item onto a GeoServer layer.
 It adds the style to the list of alternative styles of the layer.
 - Dragging a QGIS style into the *Styles* element of a catalog or a catalog item itself.
 It adds the style to that catalog.
 - Dragging a QGIS style into a GeoServer layer element.
 It publishes the style to the catalog the layer belongs to, and then adds the style to the list of alternative styles of the layer.
-- Draggin a QGIS group element into a GeoServer element.
+- Dragging a QGIS group element into a GeoServer element.
 If the element belongs to a workspace or it is a workspace itself, the group is published and all layers that do not exist in the catalog and need to be published as well, their corresponding stores will be added to that workspace.
 Otherwise, the default workspace will be used.
+- Dragging a GeoServer layer item onto the *GeoWebCache layers* item of the same catalog.
+It will add the corresponding cached layer for the dragged layer.

 Multiple elements can be selected and dragged, as long as they are of the same type.